-So, to help you avoid potential pitfalls, we’re taking a look at how to improve your marketing strategy and make it adaptable on a local level.
+To help you avoid potential pitfalls, we’re taking a look at how to improve your localization strategy and make it adaptable on a local level.

 “The process of making something local in character or restricting it to a particular place.”